Unpacking: Hybrid Delivery Solutions

 Hybrid Package Delivery

-Hybrid systems include options such as UPS Surepost, USPS Mail Innovations, FedEx SmartPost.
+Hybrid systems include options such as UPS Surepost, USPS Mail Innovations, and FedEx SmartPost (now Ground Economy).
 To make these deliveries, there are two carriers involved in handling the freight.

 The service consists of FedEx or UPS making the pickup at your chosen location, then delivering the package to the U.S. Postal Service facility closest to the destination.
 The local USPS then makes the residential delivery.